-We wish to thank all the Board members for their dedication to the Club, with particular thanks to outgoing directors Matt Nobbs and David Polglase for their tireless work as Directors of the Club.
-David is the outgoing President and has been a Board member for the ACT Rugby Union Club and the merged Club since 2014 and deserves special mention.
-The Board would like to thank all members, guests and particularly new members for supporting the Club in great numbers throughout the year and wish everyone well for the festive season and a fruitful 2020.
+We wish to thank all the Board members for their dedication to the Club, with particular thanks to outgoing directors Anne-Marie Perrett and Steve Cottle for all their work as directors of the club.
+The board would like to thank all members, guests and particularly new members for supporting the club in great numbers throughout the year and wish everyone well for the festive season and a fruitful 2021.